-Since we live in an automated, it should come as no surprise that your ability to repay virtually any loan boils down to one number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage boils down to a single number.

 Each of the three credit agencies has its own formula for building your credit score.
-Fair Isaac and Cooriginally developed this score. .
+The original FICO model was developed by Fair Isaac and Company.

-- Your Credit History - How many years have you had credit?
+- Credit History - How many years have you had credit?

-- Payment History - Do you have any payments later than 30 days?
+- Late Payments - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many accounts do you carry?
+- Credit Card Balances - How many accounts do you have?
 How much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are weighted slightly differently depending on which formula the agency uses.
+These factors are assigned weights based on the formula being used.
 The results are added up and distilled into a single number.
 FICO scores can be as low as 300 and as high as 800.
 Higher is better.
-Typical home buyers probably find their credit scores falling above 620.
+Most people getting a mortgage loan these days have a score above 620.

-Before you can improve your score, you must get your score and make certain that the credit reports from each reporting agency are correct.
+In order to improve your FICO score, you've got to obtain the reports that are used to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
 Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from all three agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about credit scores?
 Give us a call: 407-834-3377.